 Also note that they contain numerous references to ‘gooks’, a derogatory term (or ethnophaulism) for people of East and Southeast Asian descent that you’d be strung up for using in official schematics today.
 How times have changed.
 I’m sure in this case it was just habitual shorthand picked up from war movies, and no malice was intended.

-Platoon takes the multi-genre mini-game format approach Ocean came to be associated with, thus includes platforming segments as well as first and third person shoot ’em up stages.
+Platoon takes the multi-genre mini-game format approach Ocean came to be associated with, thus includes platforming segments as well as first and third-person shoot ’em up stages.
 Officially (for promotional purposes) it was categorised as an ‘arcade adventure’.

 Ocean left no host computer system unturned; it was released for every conceivable platform in common use at the time, even stretching to a console variant for the NES.

 Assuming the role of a “raw young recruit in a platoon of five” it’s our duty to guide the outfit through the Vietnamese jungle to vanquish the Viet Cong threat.
-We can safely assume we’re playing as Charlie Sheen’s character, Chris, although it’s never explicitly spelled out, probably due to licensing issues.
+We can safely assume we’re playing as Charlie Sheen’s character, Chris, although it’s never explicitly spelt out, probably due to licensing issues.

 Moreover you’ll notice from the box art that Ocean were careful not to include photographs of any of the cast, only anonymous silhouettes of patrolling soldiers, and an approximation of Willem Dafoe’s iconic death shriek.
 Whatever, it all hangs together very well, and there’s no mistaking which movie the game is based upon.
 This isn’t a complaint.